Limits on the Evolutionary Rates of Biological Traits: Rate limits on biological processes

-The inequality in~Eq.~(\ref{eq:speedlimit}) implies a fundamental trade-off between the rate of change of a biological trait $A$ and (i) the variability $\Delta A$ in the trait and (ii) the variability $\Delta r$ in the growth rate $r$ with which the populations $\{n_j\}$ change: fast evolution requires an uncertain trait and uncertain population growth rate~\footnote{I equate the variability of a trait $A$ with its standard deviation $\Delta A =\sqrt{\langle A^2 \rangle - \langle A \rangle^2}$, which is in turn a measure of the statistical uncertainty of the trait in a population.}.
-In contrast, there can be no instantaneous change in any observable trait for populations with an uniform growth rate $r_j = c$ for all $j$, since then $\Delta r = 0$.
+The inequality in~Eq.~(\ref{eq:speedlimit}) sets a fundamental trade-off between the rate of change of a biological trait $A$ and (i) the variability $\sigma_A$ in the trait and (ii) the variability $\sigma_r$ in the growth rate $r$ with which the populations $\{n_j\}$ change: fast evolution requires a variable trait and variable population growth rate.
+I equate the variability of a trait $A$ with its standard deviation $\sigma_A =\sqrt{\langle A^2 \rangle - \langle A \rangle^2}$~\cite{colquhoun1971lectures}.
 Note that, from Eq.~(\ref{eq:Price}), one concludes that the sign of $d\langle A \rangle - \langle \dot A \rangle$ depends on whether the trait $A$ is positively or negatively correlated with the growth rate $r$.

-Uncertainty relations like Eq.~(\ref{eq:speedlimit}), typically referred to as speed limits in physics, also constrain the dynamics of quantum~\cite{mandelstam1991uncertainty,deffner2017quantum,LPGP2022} and of classical physical~\cite{Nicholson_2020} systems.
-In the latter setting, the variance in $r$ is replaced by the Fisher information, which for a time-dependent probability distribution $p_j$ is given by $\info \coloneqq \sum_{j} p_j \! \big( \frac{\dot p_j}{p_j} \big)^2$~\cite{cramer1999mathematical}.
-Defining $p_j \coloneqq n_j/N$ as the frequency of occurrence of species $j$, I prove in the Appendix that indeed $\Delta r = \sqrt{\info}$.
+Trade-off relations like Eq.~(\ref{eq:speedlimit}), typically referred to as speed limits in physics, also constrain the dynamics of quantum~\cite{mandelstam1991uncertainty,deffner2017quantum,LPGP2022} and classical~\cite{Nicholson_2020} physical systems.
+In the latter setting, the variance of $r$ is replaced by the Fisher information $\info$.
+The Fisher information is a measure of the speed with which a probability distribution evolves.
+For a time-dependent probability distribution $p_j$, it is given by $\info \coloneqq \sum_{j} p_j \! \big( \frac{\dot p_j}{p_j} \big)^2$~\cite{cramer1999mathematical}.
+Defining $p_j \coloneqq n_j/N$ as the frequency of occurrence of type $j$, I prove in the Supplementary Material that indeed $\sigma_r = \sqrt{\info}$.
+Related limits to biological systems in terms of the Fisher information have been considered in Refs.~\cite{adachi2022universal,ItoUgh2023}.

-While the constraint in Eq.~(\ref{eq:speedlimit}) is extremely general, its practical usefulness may be hindered by the difficulty in relating the variability $\Delta r$ (or, equivalently, the Fisher information) to the relevant parameters that govern the dynamics of a concrete system.
-My goal is to derive bounds on the rate of change of biological quantities ---or \emph{rate limits} for short--- tailored to evolutionary processes.
+While the constraint in Eq.~(\ref{eq:speedlimit}) is extremely general, its practical usefulness may be hindered by the difficulty in relating the variability in the growth rate $\sigma_r$ (or, equivalently, the Fisher information) to the relevant parameters that govern the dynamics of a concrete system.
+My goal is to derive bounds (mathematical inequalities) on the rate of change of biological quantities ---or \emph{rate limits} for short--- tailored to evolutionary processes.